 Hugh McLaurin would likely not have concerned himself so much with educating daughters as with sons.
-Duncan, having begun his education in Scotland, was by far the most literate of the children.
-His brother John was a farmer and less the man of letters – an infant when the family left Ballachulish in Argyll province and crossed the Atlantic for Wilmington, NC in 1790.
+Duncan, though only about four when he crossed the Atlantic, was by far the most literate of the children.
+His brother John was a farmer and less the man of letters – an infant when the family left Ballachulish in Argyll province for Wilmington, NC in 1790.
 Hugh may have worked in the slate quarry at Ballachulish, Scotland, for he came to America with finances enough to get him and his family across the ocean and to purchase property upon his arrival in the new land.
 The same need for readily available fertile land, affordably taxed, on which to establish a family farm must have been one motivating force that drove the Hugh McLaurin family from Scotland following family and friends that had gone before.
 They came to a new continent from Scotland in much the same way the Duncan McKenzie family was inspired to leave North Carolina for Mississippi.

 Hugh named his new home and farm Ballachulish, after his hometown in Argyll, Scotland.
 In fact many Argyll families settled in North Carolina – McCalls, Stewarts, Calhouns and others – most of them becoming land and slaveholders.
 Many of them are buried in the old Stewartsville cemetery near Laurel Hill that survives today.
 Hugh’s home would pass from generation to generation, beginning with nephew Hugh McCall, to whom Duncan left all of his personal property upon his death in December of 1872.
 According to the record of Marguerite Whitfield, a McCall descendant, the property was still in the hands of the McCall family in 1977.
 A later descendant of the McCalls has photographs and remembers the house still standing in 1982.